 The advantages of tree injections are that the chemicals are put directly into the tree, away from you, wildlife, beneficial insects and other non-target organisms.
 Applications can be done in inclement weather, unlike other treatment methods, and the volume of material is less, creating a cost-effective option for treatments.

-Bassett, Inc., has seven certified arborists that are members of the International Society of Arboriculture (ISA) and Wisconsin Arborists Association (WAA) and a plant pathologist to help you protect and maintain your valuable landscape assets.
-With over 130 years combined experience in plant health care and tree work, we have the background and certification to offer you the best possible solutions and results.
+Whatever route you decide to go, our certified arborists can help you make the correct decision.
+With over 130 years of combined experience in plant health care and tree work, we have the background and certifications to offer you the best possible solutions and results.

 Dutch Elm Disease has decimated the vast majority of our native Elm tree populations.
 It is vectored by bark beetles or through root grafts and although the symptoms manifest differently, both result in upper crown flagging (die off in large sections) and rapid death.
 Management of DED requires careful strategies including sanitation, control of the insect vectors, removal of root grafts, preventative fungicides, and the use of newer resistant plant varieties.
 With a plant pathologist on staff and our certified arborists we can offer the best management plan possible to you preserve this magnificent species.